Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 The Concept of Wei Qi (Defensive Energy)

 Wei Qi (卫气), translated as "defensive Qi" or "protective Qi," represents TCM's conceptualization of the immune system's innate defenses.
-According to classical texts, Wei Qi circulates in the space between skin and muscle, forming an invisible barrier against external pathogenic factors—what modern medicine might call viruses, bacteria, and environmental stressors.
-When Wei Qi is strong, the body resists invasion; when depleted, illness gains entry.
+According to classical texts, Wei Qi circulates in the space between skin and muscle, forming an invisible barrier against external pathogenic factors, what modern medicine might call viruses, bacteria, and environmental stressors.
+When Wei Qi is strong, the body resists invasion.
+When depleted, illness gains entry.

 TCM Properties and Actions

-Astragalus is characterized in TCM as sweet in taste and slightly warm in nature, with primary affinity for the Lung and Spleen meridians—organ systems governing immunity, digestion, and energy transformation.
+Astragalus is characterized in TCM as sweet in taste and slightly warm in nature, with primary affinity for the Lung and Spleen meridians, organ systems governing immunity, digestion, and energy transformation.
 Its traditional actions include:

 Tonifying Spleen and Lung Qi: Supporting digestive transformation and respiratory defense mechanisms that modern research links to gut microbiome health and mucosal immunity.